 Corda is the leading private, permissioned distributed application platform, powering multi-party workflows in regulated markets.
 With Corda, decentralized apps can be developed using standard languages and protocols such as Java or Kotlin.
-This May, we will be introducing the general availability of the Next Generation of Corda.
 In this blog post, we will highlight three new components of Next Gen Corda.

 New Architecture for Corda